Higher-Order Hit-&-Run Samplers for Linearly Constrained Densities: Higher-Order Hit- -Run

-Elliptical HR proposals are well-known in the polytope sampling literature \citep{lovasz_hit-and-run_2004,haraldsdottir_chrr_2017,theorell_polyround_2022,jadebeck_practical_2023}, where they are prominently used to apply rounding transformations, which make the polytope more isotropic, but can also be simply considered as a preconditioner to the HR proposal.
+Elliptical HR proposals are well-known in the polytope sampling literature \citep{lovasz_hit-and-run_2004,haraldsdottir_chrr_2017,theorell_polyround_2022,jadebeck_practical_2023, yallup2026nestedslicesamplingvectorized}, where they are prominently used to apply rounding transformations, which make the polytope more isotropic, but can also be simply considered as a preconditioner to the HR proposal.
 Unlike in our intended use case, the rounding preconditioner is constant and its contribution to the proposal density cancels out due to symmetry in the MH filter (cf.\ \cref{eq:mh-filter}).
 However, MH chains using the EHR proposal distribution with non-constant $\cov(\x)$ require the proposal density $q_{_{\EHR}}(\y|\x,\cov(\x))$ in order to compute the MH filter from \cref{eq:mh-filter}.
-To this end, we derive its proposal density, given in the following Lem.~\ref{lemma:ehr-pdf}, where we denote the inverse of the transposed Cholesky factor of some symmetric positive definite (\spd{}) $\cov$ as $\LL^{-\top}:=(\LL^{\top})^{-1}$.
+To this end, we derive its proposal density, given in the following Lem.~\ref{lemma:ehr-pdf}.
 The \proofref{lemma:ehr-pdf} is provided in \cref{sec:proofs} of the appendix. \begin{lemma} Assume $\x \in \polytope$ and $\cov$ \spd{}, then for $\y \sim \EHR(\x, \cov)$, $\y \in \polytope$ and has density

 \end{lemma}

 With the $\EHR$ and $\LHR$ algorithms now at hand, we state the \emph{simplified manifold Langevin Hit-\&-Run} ($\smLHR$) proposal as

 where $\hat{\varepsilon}$ is the clipped step size as in $\LHR$, but for the natural gradient $\G(\x)^{-1}\grad\log\udens(\x)$.